-Senior electrician Denis Adams, who has been an IQP* in emergency lighting for Replacement Lamp Services for 15 years, says one of the benefits of having regular checks performed by the same electrician is they develop an intimate knowledge of your site and are often able to spot potential problems before they become serious.
+Blair Urlich, Operations Manager and an IQP* in emergency lighting for PASLR, says one of the benefits of having regular checks performed by the same electrician is they develop an intimate knowledge of your site and are often able to spot potential problems before they become serious.

 Click here for more information on Emergency Lighting and the services we provide.